JuliaVlasov/Numkin2019/notes.md

 - Julia 3173 registered packages
 - It grows fast because it is very easy to create a package (easier than R and Python)
 - It is very easy to use GPU device.
-- The syntax for Linear Algebra is
+- Nice interface for Linear Algebra and Differential Equations
+- Easy access to BLAS and LAPACK

 # Cons
 - Julia is fast but it is not faster than Fortran.
 OpenMP is much better than the multithreading
 - There is a MPI and PETSc package but they are not very active.
-The Julia community seems to prefer the ditributed processing approach they like to use in Data science.
+The Julia community seems to prefer the ditributed processing approach.
+Like in Python community There has been an orientation towards data science in recent years.
+HPC is no longer in fashion and now all the latest developments are about machine learning and cloud computing.
 - Plotting takes time (20 seconds for the first plot)
 - Does not work well with vectorized code, you need to do a lot of inplace computation to avoid memory allocations and use explicit views to avoid copy.